voltrevo/one-to-one-screen-annotations-sample-apps/JS/README.md

   ```

 The `_initAccPackComponents()` method in accelerator-pack.js initializes the components required by the application.
-In this example the screensharing and annotation components are initialized:
+In this example the screen sharing and annotation components are initialized:

 ```javascript